nprapps/armslist-analysis/README.md

 pip install –r requirements.txt
 ```

-Then grab a dump of the armlist dataset in csv format and place it into the data folder

 The next script will try to geocode the data based on the city and state of each listing, we use [Nominatim geocoding service](http://wiki.openstreetmap.org/wiki/Nominatim) access through the [geopy](http://geopy.readthedocs.io/en/latest/#) library to perform that task.

+Sometimes the geocoding service is not accesible so we always cache and persist the geocoded locations not to repeat ourselves `data/geocoded-cache.csv`

 Run the script to clean and geocode the data: